 Coyote Point Recreation Area

-Coyote Point has several stroller friendly trails to choose from.
-Enjoy views of the San Francisco Bay, Planes at SFO, Eucalyptus groves and more.
+Coyote Point has several stroller-friendly trails to choose from.
+Enjoy views of the San Francisco Bay, airplanes at SFO, Eucalyptus groves and more.
 Dip your feet into the beach and let the little ones run wild at the Magic Mountain Playground.
 Park on Airport Blvd. to enter park through Bay Trail, or bring $6 for main park entrance.

 Location: 1701 Coyote Point Dr., San Mateo

-This is a popular, 3 mile segment, within the Crystal Springs Regional Trail.
-It is wide and well paved with serene views of Crystal Springs Reservoir.
+This is a popular, three-mile segment, within the Crystal Springs Regional Trail.
+It is wide and paved with serene views of Crystal Springs Reservoir.
 Your little trekkers will love seeing the native wildlife and the amazing 600+ year old Laurel tree.
-There are restrooms and picnic tables a long the way.
-There are no drinking fountains and no dogs allowed.
+There are restrooms and picnic tables a long the way but no drinking fountains.
+Also: no dogs allowed.

 Location: Skyline Blvd & Crystal Springs Rd., San Mateo

 Most of the trails here are doable with stroller.
 Some are inclined and bumpy but worth the awesome ocean views.
-Keep your eyes and ears open for blooming wild flowers, San Francisco Garter snakes and California red-legged frogs, both threatened native wildlife, that thrive in the area.
-Accessible trail, off of Old Mori Rd., has restrooms near by.
+Keep your eyes open for blooming wild flowers, San Francisco Garter snakes and California red-legged frogs, both threatened native wildlife that thrive in the area.
+Accessible trail off of Old Mori Rd. has restrooms near by.
 Dress in layers as it gets pretty windy.